Form SK479, Saskatchewan Credit

 Adjusted family income

-If you are claiming the credit on a deceased person's final return, do not include the surviving spouse or common law partner's income when you calculate the adjusted family income.
+If you are claiming the credit on a deceased person's final return, do not include the surviving spouse's or common law partner's income when you calculate the adjusted family income.

 Eligibility under shared custody